Every product is carefully selected by our editors. If you buy from a link, we may earn a commission.

 Anatomy of a Bong

 Although bongs come in many different styles, the anatomy of a bong is relatively the same across the board.
-First is the mouthpiece, where you inhale the smoke out of.
-Then, there’s the tube and maybe an ice catch; the tube is, well, just a tube, and ice catch stops ice from getting into the water chamber.
+First is the mouthpiece, from which you inhale the smoke.
+Then, there’s the tube and maybe an ice catch; the tube is, well, just a tube, and the ice catch stops ice from getting into the water chamber.
 The bowl holds the ground material, and the downstem connects the bowl to the chamber, which holds the water.
+Make sense?

 How do I hit a bong?

 Fill up the bong with enough water so a decent amount of the downstem is submerged; too much water and you’ll get splashed while smoking, while not enough water leads to a harsher hit.
 Then, fill the bowl with the desired amount of marijuana.
 Put the bowl into the downstem, grab a lighter and find a comfy seat on the couch.
 Grab the bong with your non-dominant hand and hold the lighter with your dominant hand.
 Light the bowl and put your lips inside the mouthpiece — you’re not taking a sip of water and you’re not trying to eat the bong.
 Suck (don’t inhale) so the water bubbles and fills the chamber.
 When you have the desired amount of smoke, lift the bowl and inhale.
 Repeat as necessary.

 What materials should I look for when buying a bong?

 Popular bong materials include glass, acrylic, ceramic and silicone.

 Glass bongs are the most popular bong material on the market since they provide the cleanest and purest taste.
 Bongs made from borosilicate glass contain boron trioxide, which has a very low coefficient for thermal expansion.
 This means it’s incredibly durable and will not crack under extreme temperature changes like regular glass.